-- Under CIF Incoterms 2010: (a) At which point is the risk transferred from the seller to the buyer? (b) The “I” in CIF means “insurance”; but specifically/precisely which type? (c) Who is supposed to procure it – the seller or the buyer? (d) The insurance is supposed to cover which segment of the transit of the cargo (only port to port, warehouse to warehouse, only sea journey, land+sea, from seller’s warehouse to buyer’s warehouse…)? (e) Where does effective “delivery” take place?
+(a) Where does effective “delivery” take place? (b) At which point is the risk transferred from the seller to the buyer? (c) The “I” in CIF means “insurance”; but specifically/precisely which type? (d) Who is supposed to procure it – the seller or the buyer? (e) The insurance is supposed to cover which segment of the transit of the cargo (e.g. only port to port, warehouse to warehouse, only sea journey, land+sea, from seller’s warehouse to buyer’s warehouse…)?

 - The first advising bank is requested by the issuing bank to add its confirmation to the credit.
 The first advising bank does not do so, but requests the second advising bank to add their confirmation.
 Is it in order under the UCP rules?

 - When the consignment is transported from the warehouse of the seller to that of the buyer – both being located far inland – how would you identify whether the LC issued through SWIFT MT700 requires the presentation of a bill of lading (BL) or a multi-modal transport document (MMTD)?